Skip to main content

 PARENT AND FAMILY STRESS

 Diabetes care requires a round-the-clock, full-time commitment, and a diagnosis of diabetes in a child can be devastating for parents.
-First reactions include fear, concern, and guilt.
+Reactions may include fear, concern, and guilt.
 Examples of parents’ questions include:

 • “What will happen to our child, and will they be okay?”